-To administer the HCV program, the PHA enters into a contractual relationship with HUD.
-CCHA also enters into contractual relationships with the assisted family and the owner or landlord of the housing unit.
+To administer the HCV program, the CCHA enters into a contractual relationship with HUD (Consolidated Annual Contributions Contract).
+The CCHA also enters into contractual relationships with the assisted family and the owner or landlord of the housing unit.

-For the HCV program to work and be successful, all parties involved - HUD, CCHA, the owner, and the family - have important roles to play.
+For the HCV program to work and be successful, all parties involved - HUD, the CCHA, the owner, and the family - have important roles to play.
 The roles and responsibilities of all parties are defined in federal regulations and in legal documents that parties execute to participate in the program.